+Organisational Description Staff Description

-Staff Description I carry out my work impartially, in accordance with EFSA's policy on independence.
-I strive to ensure that the data, methods and experts I work with are free of bias to the greatest extent possible.
-Staff Description I ensure my work is accessible and understandable, underpinned by the principle of transparency.
+Our risk assessments and communications are accessible and understandable.
+They are produced via transparent processes, enhanced by an open dialogue with all interested parties. l ensure my work is accessible and understandable, underpinned by the principle of transparency.
 I engage openly with parties interested in my work.

+Accountability

+Organisational Description Staff Description

-Staff Description I serve the public interest, providing value to society while ensuring that expected results are achieved and resources used effectively, responsibly and sustainably.
-Staff Description I value collaboration highly, with colleagues and beyond EFSA, sharing knowledge and identifying opportunities for working together in areas of mutual interest.
+We serve the public interest, working to deliver improvements in food safety from farm to fork.
+We use resources effectively, responsibly and sustainably.
+I serve the public interest, providing value to society while ensuring that expected results are achieved and resources used effectively, responsibly and sustainably.

+Cooperation

+Organisational Description Staff Description

+We see collaboration as the only way to master the complexities of the future.
+We invest in building long- I value collaboration highly, with colleagues and beyond EFSA, sharing knowledge and identifying

+interest.